The Amateur Gentleman (1926 film)

 The Amateur Gentleman is a 1926 American silent drama film produced by Inspiration Pictures and distributed through First National Pictures.
 Sidney Olcott directed it as a vehicle for star Richard Barthelmess.

-The story was previously adapted into a 1920 British silent film, and it was filmed again as 1936 with Douglas Fairbanks, Jr.
+The story was previously adapted into a 1920 British silent film, and it was filmed again in 1936 with Douglas Fairbanks, Jr.

 The Amateur Gentleman is preserved in the George Eastman House Motion Picture Collection.